19hours/sg-statutes/Acts/Probate and Administration Act.md

 ### Receiver pending grant

 39\.
-Where any person dies leaving property within Singapore, the court or a judge may, if it appears, on the application by motion of the Public Trustee or of any person claiming to be interested in the property, or having the custody or control thereof at the time of the death of the deceased, or being at such time an attorney of the deceased, that there is danger that the property may be wasted, appoint the Public Trustee or such other person as the court or judge thinks fit, to be a receiver of the property pending a grant of probate or letters of administration.
+Where any person dies leaving property within Singapore, the court or a judge may, if it appears, on an application made by originating summons by the Public Trustee or by any person claiming to be interested in the property, or having the custody or control thereof at the time of the death of the deceased, or being at such time an attorney of the deceased, that there is danger that the property may be wasted, appoint the Public Trustee or such other person as the court or judge thinks fit, to be a receiver of the property pending a grant of probate or letters of administration.

 [38

+[6/2004 wef 08/03/2004]

+[42/2005 wef 01/01/2006]

 ### Sale by order of court